Areas of Professional Interest

 Experience

 Prior to her joining Noonday, Corinne spent more than 20 years providing therapy to adults and adolescents.
 She provided training and consultation in aftercare for trafficking survivors and domestic violence survivors in the U.S and in other parts of the world.
 Most recently she was Director of Trauma Therapy at The WellHouse in Odenville, Ala.
-Corinne has had extensive training in treating patients who have been through trauma, sexual violence and domestic violence.
+Corinne specializes in the treatment of patients who have been through trauma, sexual violence/abuse/exploitation, domestic violence, grief and loss, complex post-traumatic stress, and suicidal ideation.
+She also has experience treating patients with attachment issues, family of origin issues, faith issues, and those with a history of substance use.
+Additionally, Corinne is experienced in Dreamwork, which is a practice of exploring the various images and emotions that a dream presents and evokes.

 Education